Interviews & Documents

 - A Training/Internship Placement Plan, Form DS-7002.
 All exchange visitor (J visa) trainee or intern visa applicants (based on Box 7 on form) must also present Training/Internship Placement Plan, Form DS-7002 when applying for a visa.
-If your Form DS-2019 is issued prior to July 19, 2021 a Form DS-7002 is not required.
-For more information about the rules for trainee and intern programs, see the Exchange Visitor Program, Trainees on the ECA website.
+For more information about the rules for trainee and intern programs, see Programs Page on the ECA website.

 - Online Nonimmigrant Visa Electronic Application, Form DS-160.
 Visit the DS-160 website to learn more about the DS-160 online process.